MangoJuicy/aws-sdk-java-v2/docs/design/core/waiters/README.md

         Builder<T> addAcceptor(WaiterAcceptor<T> waiterAcceptors);

         /**
-         * Define the maximum number of attempts to try before transitioning the waiter to a failure state.
+         * Defines a {@link PollingStrategy} to use when polling the resource *
+         * @param pollingStrategy the polling strategy to use
+         * @return a reference to this object so that method calls can be chained together.
          */
-        Builder<T> maxAttempts(int numRetries);

-        /**
-         * Define the {@link BackoffStrategy} that computes the delay before the next retry request.
-         * @param backoffStrategy the backoff strategy
-         * @return the chained builder
-         */
-        Builder<T> backoffStrategy(BackoffStrategy backoffStrategy);
+        Builder<T> pollingStrategy(PollingStrategy pollingStrategy);

         /**
          * Define the {@link ScheduledExecutorService} used to schedule async attempts *